+ Festival Days

-Residencies are opportunities for special education teachers of kindergarten - 12th grade or transition students.
-To qualify for a residency or Festival Day, you must be a kindergarten - 12th grade or transition classroom during the associated school year, and you must be a special education classroom with a Kent Intermediate School District school.
+Residencies and Workshops are opportunities for special education teachers of kindergarten - 12th grade or transition students.
+To qualify for a residency, workshop or Festival Days, you must be a kindergarten - 12th grade or transition classroom during the associated school year, and you must be a special education classroom with a Kent Intermediate School District school.

 You are invited to submit an application and proposal for an art experience of your choice, according to your students' interests and needs.
 These art experiences can be in dance, theater, puppetry, music, creative writing, the visual arts, or any other art form.
 To apply, you must attend one of the fall mandatory orientation meetings (see below for meeting dates).

-ACT will grant residency applications based on available resources.
-If your application is accepted.
-ACT will provide you with an artist and supplies.
+ACT will grant residency and workshop applications based on available resources.
+If your application is accepted, ACT will provide you with an artist and supplies.
 The artist will then collaborate closely with you to develop an art experience based on your proposal that provides art forms and projects to students to enhance their overall learning.
-Residency applications are due early November, are awarded by mid-January and take place mid-January through May of each year.
+Residency and Workshop applications are due in December, are awarded in January and take place January through May of each year.